vegaprotocol/documentation/docs/concepts/vega-chain.md

 ## Validating nodes
 The Vega network is operated by a number of independent validators, who each run a node.

 There are two types of validating nodes: consensus validators and standby validators.
+There can also be pending validators, which are on the waiting list to be accepted as standby validators.

 ## Consensus validating nodes
 Consensus validating nodes are responsible for agreeing on the order of transactions and creating new blocks so that all nodes can agree on the state of the network.